swathi1810/Time-Series-Analysis/fashionModel/README.md

 This will run the spider named link_checker.

 - The output for now consists of all the links found in the given domain with a max depth upto two including the link - text
-- A further modification will be extracting only the links with correlating directly to the desired ouptput ( i.e topics which are latest and debated.)
+- A further modification will be extracting only the links correlating directly to the desired ouptput ( i.e topics which are latest and most debated.)